poeggi/AntiHPSpyware/README.md

 Anti HP Analytics / Spyware / Bloatware Tool

 ## DESCRIPTION

-Ever tried to get rid of the HP bloat- and spyware, which HP calles "analytics"?
+Ever tried to get rid of the HP bloat- and spyware HP calls "analytics"?
 They always seems to resurface after some time.

-This is due to the fact that HP rolls out "services" via the windows update.
+This is because HP rolls out "services" via the windows update.
-So even on a virgin Windows, the infamous HP services (collecting your information and/or interfering with Windows functions) will (re-)appear at one point.
+So even on a vanilla Windows, the infamous HP services (collecting your information and/or interfering with Windows functions) will (re-)appear at one point.

-Also it is not trivial to get rid of the services in the first place, as they are not regular apps/programs that can simply be uninstalled.
+Also, once installed it is not trivial to get rid of the services in the first place, they are not regular programs that can simply be uninstalled.

-So this tool disables the HP services and makes sure they stay disabled, by installing (and regularly running) a script as a windows scheduled task.
+So this tool does not deinstall the HP services but disables them.
+Installs and regularly runs a script as a scheduled tasks keep them disabled.
 Script execution is triggered once, after installation, and then repeatedly after login.
 Additionally, a trigger is set up that actively supervises the state of the Analytics services and responds to a service being re-enabled, by immediately switching it back off.

-The main idea of the task is to minimize any nuisance.
+The main idea of the tool is to minimize any nuisance caused by HP "tools" but also by this tool, so it runs only when necessary.

 The script's execution is triggered
 - once, directly after installation via the install script